Well, it’s been a while since we last explored the topic of business plans and plenty has changed.

 It’s not that potential investors and employees don’t want to know how you’re going to pull off this crazy, audacious idea of yours.
-They do.
-Its that they expect you to communicate it to them quickly and succinctly.
+Many do and many still demand you write a traditional business plan.

 In the spirit of the short business plan, this will be a short post; here are the three pages you need to include in your plan and some ideas for the type of information to include: